 If you are a Chevy fan, you might have heard about the term OBS and wondered what it meant.
 What is an OBS Chevy, and why are these so popular?

-In this guide, we take a closer look at the meaning behind the OBS designation and show you which models qualify for the title.
-We also tell you why the OBS is so popular, and we reveal some problems that come with the older truck models.
+In this guide, I take a closer look at the meaning behind the OBS designation and show you which models qualify for the title.
+I also tell you why the OBS is so popular, and I reveal some problems that come with the older truck models.

-At the end of the article, we show you a few ways you can modify a Chevy OBS to make it even more desirable.
+At the end of the article, I show you a few ways you can modify a Chevy OBS to make it even more desirable.

 What Does Chevy OBS Mean?